 Georgia Owner-Builder Permit Guide

-Georgia offers an excellent environment for owner-builders, combining reasonable building codes, clear owner-builder exemptions, and a growing economy.
+Georgia offers a friendly environment for owner-builders, combining a statewide minimum building code, a clear owner-builder exemption in state law, and a growing economy.
 From the mountains of North Georgia to the coastal areas, the state provides diverse building opportunities with manageable permitting processes.

 Georgia Building Code Overview